zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 ### Create bigger datasets for training

+#### Training set

 By generating more wrong predictions I have increased the size of the training dataset from 48 to 130MB.
+The mean number of wrong predictions per training sample has increased from 54 to 155, and the total number of wrong predictions has increased from 92k to 267k.s

+#### Evaluation set

 ## Results